rkuma183/wilsonmar.github.io/_posts/2017-09-07-elastic-beats.md

 * Filebeat collects and sends <strong>text</strong> log files.
 * Metricbeat collects and sends operating system and application data.
 * Packetbeat collects and sends network monitoring data.
-* Winlogbeat collects and sends Windows Event logs data
+* <a href="#Winlogbeat">Winlogbeat</a> collects and sends Windows Event logs data
 * Libbeat collects and sends custom data defined in Golang programs.
+* Heartbeat
+* Auditbeat

-Beats usually sends its data to a Logstash receiver.
+Beats usually sends its data to a Logstash receiver, but they can send directly to ElasticSearch database.

 ## Beats Marketing